breyera/team-builder/README.md

 ## Description

 A node.js application that takes user input from inquirer to populate an HTML file based that displays the team's basic info - their names, roles, ids, emails, office numbers, and github repos.
 The HTML file is created in the dist folder and can be found [here.](./dist/index.html) Test code was also written to make sure class js files functioned properly, and passed using jest in node.js.
+Watch the video below to see how to use, or follow the steps.

 ## How To